pvandervelde/mindvortex/src/posts/2023-05-04-Swerve-drive-kinematics-verification.md

     not possible to drive the robot diagonally any faster than this velocity, even though we can drive the robot in x-direction at 1.0 m/s and we can drive the robot in y-direction at 1.0 m/s.
 We just can't do both at the same time.

+#### Edits

+- July 3rd 2023: Changed the term `control trajectory` to `control profile` because the term `trajectory` is generally reserved for path planning situations.